Optimized Score Transformation for Consistent Fair Classification: Introduction

+The organization of the paper is recapitulated below: Section~\ref{sec:prob} formulates the optimization problem of transforming scores to satisfy fairness constraints.
+Section~\ref{sec:opt} specifies the optimal solution to the problem in terms of a closed-form transformation and a dual optimization problem.
+Section~\ref{sec:proc} describes the \mname{} procedure that approximates the optimal solution given a finite sample.
+Section~\ref{sec:consistency} provides theoretical results for the \mname{} solution.
+Section~\ref{sec:expt} discusses empirical evaluation of \mname{} and comparisons to existing methods.
+Section~\ref{sec:concl} concludes the paper.

-\subsection{Related work}
+\subsection{Related Work}

-Existing post-processing methods for fairness include \cite{kamiran2012,fish2016,hardt2016,pleiss2017,jiang2019wasserstein}; limitations of post-processing are studied in \cite{woodworth2017}.
-While these methods take predicted scores as input, most \cite{kamiran2012,fish2016,hardt2016} are designed to produce only binary output and not scores.
-The method of \cite{pleiss2017} maintains calibrated probability estimates, which is a requirement that we do not enforce herein.
-Furthermore, \cite{kamiran2012,fish2016,hardt2016,pleiss2017} all assume knowledge of the protected attribute at test time, and \cite{kamiran2012,fish2016,jiang2019wasserstein} address only SP (\cite{kamiran2012} as originally proposed) while \cite{hardt2016,pleiss2017} address disparities in error rates.
+Existing post-processing methods for fairness include those from \citet{kamiran2012,fish2016,hardt2016,pleiss2017,jiang2019wasserstein,chzhen2019leveraging,yang2020fairness}; limitations of post-processing are studied by \citet{woodworth2017}.
+While these methods take predicted scores as input, most \citep{kamiran2012,fish2016,hardt2016,chzhen2019leveraging} are designed to produce only binary output and not scores.
+The method of \citet{pleiss2017} maintains calibrated probability estimates, which is a requirement that we do not enforce herein.
+Furthermore, \citet{kamiran2012,fish2016,hardt2016,pleiss2017,yang2020fairness} all assume exact knowledge of the protected attribute. \citet{kamiran2012,fish2016,jiang2019wasserstein} address only SP (\citet{kamiran2012} as originally proposed), \citet{hardt2016,pleiss2017} address disparities in error rates, and \citet{chzhen2019leveraging} address only equal opportunity.
 Our approach does not have these limitations.
+It produces scores as well as binary outputs, can handle estimated protected attributes, and accommodates a wider range of fairness criteria.

-Pre-processing methods range from reweighing, resampling, and relabeling training data \cite{kamiranC2012}, to performing probability transformations on features \cite{feldman2015}, to modifying both labels and features through optimization \cite{calmon2017} or labels and protected attributes using classification rules \cite{hajian2013}.
-The above methods only address SP or the related notion of disparate impact \cite{feldman2015}.
-Learning representations that are invariant to protected attributes \cite{zemel2013,louizos2016,edwards2016,xie2017,xu2018} can also be seen as pre-processing, and recent adversarial approaches \cite{beutel2017,zhang2018,madras2018} permit control of EO as well as SP.
-Representation learning however does not preserve the original data domain and its semantics, while adversarial algorithms can be computationally challenging.
+Pre-processing methods range from reweighing, resampling, and relabeling training data \citep{kamiranC2012}, to performing probability transformations on features \citep{feldman2015}, to modifying both labels and features through optimization \citep{calmon2017} or labels and protected attributes using classification rules \citep{hajian2013}.
+The above methods only address SP or the related notion of disparate impact \citep{feldman2015}.
+Learning representations that are invariant to protected attributes \citep{zemel2013,louizos2016,edwards2016,xie2017,xu2018} can also be seen as pre-processing, and recent adversarial approaches \citep{beutel2017,zhang2018,madras2018} permit control of EO as well as SP.
+Representation learning however does not preserve the original data domain and its semantics, while adversarial algorithms can produce unstable results and be computationally challenging.